Future of the Royal Navy: Fixed-wing aircraft

-At the 2025 NATO Summit at The Hague, Prime Minister Kier Starmer announced that the RAF would acquire twelve nuclear capable F-35A fighter jets.
-It is planned that the U.K's pending Tranche 2 order for F-35 aircraft will now comprise 15 F-35Bs and 12 non-carrier capable F-35As.
+At the 2025 NATO Summit at The Hague, Prime Minister Keir Starmer announced that the RAF would acquire twelve nuclear capable F-35A fighter jets.
+It is planned that the U.K's pending Tranche 2 order for F-35 aircraft will now comprise another 15 F-35Bs (in addition to 47 already in service) and 12 non-carrier capable F-35As.
 While not impacting the planned overall numbers of F-35 aircraft in the RAF/Fleet Air Arm inventory, the switch away from an exclusive F-35B fleet will, to some extent, reduce overall numbers of fighter aircraft available for carrier operations.
+The 2026 defence investment plan did not confirm the order or specific timing for 15 additional F-35B aircraft, though it noted that 12 F-35A aircraft would likely be ordered for delivery in the early 2030s.